-When two or more modules are to be connected in parallel, it is recommended that inductor should be inserted in the bypass line.
+When two or more modules are to be connected in parallel, it is recommended to insert in the bypass line.
 This can be installed internal to the UPS as an option.

-6.2 Requirements
+6.2.
+Requirements

 A UPS system comprising of multiple parallel-connected UPSs is equivalent to a large UPS system.
 Nevertheless, it provides increased system reliability.
 To ensure equal utilization of all UPSs and compliance with relevant wiring regulations, the following requirements must be met: